Invasive Visual Recording

 If you or someone you know has been charged with invasive visual recording or has found his or herself under investigation for such charges, contact an experienced Texas criminal defense attorney.

-Michael J. Price of Law Office of Price & Wiggins, P.C. is an experienced and dedicated litigator who fights to get the best possible result for his clients, including reduced bonds and having criminal charges completely dropped.
+Michael J. Price of Law Office of Michael J. Price, P.C. is an experienced and dedicated litigator who fights to get the best possible result for his clients, including reduced bonds and having criminal charges completely dropped.

-Law Office of Price & Wiggins, P.C. is located in Williamson County, Texas, and takes cases throughout the surrounding counties of Bell County, Lee County, Bastrop County, Milam County, Burnet County, and Travis County.
+Law Office of Michael J. Price, P.C. is located in Williamson County, Texas, and takes cases throughout the surrounding counties of Bell County, Lee County, Bastrop County, Milam County, Burnet County, and Travis County.

 Call (512) 354-1880 now to schedule a no obligations, confidential consultation, Michael J. Price.